Bombing of Hiratsuka in World War II

-The bombing of Hiratsuka (平塚大空襲, Hiratsuka dai-kūshū) was part of the strategic bombing campaign waged by the United States against military and civilian targets and population centers during the Japan home islands campaign in the closing states of World War II.
+The bombing of Hiratsuka (平塚大空襲, Hiratsuka dai-kūshū) was part of the strategic bombing air raids on Japan campaign waged by the United States against military and civilian targets and population centers during the Japan home islands campaign in the closing stages of the Pacific War.

 Background

 Although the city of Hiratsuka was not a major population center, it had two major targets of military significance: the Hiratsuka Navy Ammunitions Arsenal (平塚海軍火薬廠) and Japan International Aircraft Industries (日本国際航空工業), a Nissan group military aircraft production factory, both located to the north of the city center.
 The Tōkaidō Main Line railway connecting Tokyo with Osaka also ran through the city, which was designated as one of the primary landing beaches in the projected invasion of the Japanese home islands by Allied ground forces.

 Air raids

-Despite its obvious military significance, Hiratsuka was not bombed until the very late stages of World War II.
+Despite its obvious military significance, Hiratsuka was not bombed until the very late stages of the war.
 The first major air raid occurred on the night of July 16, 1945.
 During this attack, 138 B-29 Superfortress bombers of the USAAF 20th Air Force, 314th Bombardment Wing dropped a total of 1163 tons incendiary bombs on the city, destroying most of the city center.
 However, only 5% of the capacity of the Imperial Japanese Navy Ammunition Arsenal was affected, and only 10% of the capacity of the Nissan aircraft factory, as the bombing was concentrated on Hiratsuka's civilian population center, rather than the military industries located on the outskirts of town.
 The estimated civilian casualties were 228 people killed.

 A year after the war, the United States Army Air Forces's Strategic Bombing Survey (Pacific War) reported that 44.8 percent of the city had been totally destroyed.